Muirfield/pocketmine-plugins/GrabBag/README.md

   * Added aliases module
   * New command rminv (@SeangJemmy)
   * New reop command
+  * Configuration of Rcon and Query has changed
+  * Permissions are conditionally created (if the module is enabled)
   * Adding a complete new API
 * 2.2.7:
   * Minor fix in Reg command